Redtash1/Wan2GP-Windows-One-Click-Install-With-Sage/README.md

 6. Then double click on Install_Wan2GP_Torch_2.7.1+cu12.8.bat to start the installation.
 After installation is finished, slowly scroll back up to the top to make sure everything installed correctly.

 7. To launch Wan2GP you can use either the Launch_Wan2GP.bat in the current folder or the Desktop shortcut.

+### If this worked for you, Please give it a Star ⭐.
+Thank you.

 ### If you have any problems with installation contact me Redtash1 at Discord Channel below but if it's with using or errors with Wan2GP after a successful installation, you can get Help from Deepbeepmeep or other Users from the official WanGP Discord: https://discord.gg/g7efUW9jGV